21st World Scout Jamboree

-The 21st World Scout Jamboree was held in July and August 2007, and formed a part of the Scouting 2007 Centenary celebrations of the world Scout Movement.
+The 21st World Scout Jamboree was held in July and August 2007 and formed a part of the Scouting 2007 Centenary celebrations of the world Scout Movement.
 The event was hosted by the United Kingdom, as 2007 marked the 100th anniversary of the founding of Scouting on Brownsea Island.

 The event was held for 12 days between 27 July and 8 August, in Hylands Park, Chelmsford, Essex.
 This site was selected because of the easy access to air and sea transport, and it is also near Gilwell Park, an important campsite and training centre for Scout Leaders.

 Over 38,000 Scouts and leaders from 158 countries which have a recognised National Scout Organization (recognition is conferred by membership in the World Organization of the Scout Movement) camped for the event, while over 50,000 others attended for day visits.
 There were also over 8600 members of the International Service Team who also came from all over the world.

 Participation

 The event was open to all members of the World Organization of the Scout Movement (WOSM) who were between the ages of 14 and 17 at the start of the Jamboree on July 27, 2007.
 Members of the World Association of Girl Guides and Girl Scouts (WAGGGS) may have participated if the respective national WOSM member organization agreed.
 People who wished to attend must have been selected by their respective Scouting associations.

 Adults were able to participate in support roles as members of the International Service Team, National Contingent Support Teams, Troop Leaders, National Representatives, Off-Site Program Workers, or members of the Build Team.

 Day visitors of all ages were also welcomed to the event.
 However, the dates and the areas on which day visitors were able to visit were restricted to maintain park capacity limits.

 The event was the second largest ever Jamboree held with 38,074 participants and IST attending, but with more countries than ever before., and more than 42,000 day visitors.
 The 3rd 'Coming of Age' Jamboree in 1929 was the largest held, with 50,000 participants.

+Several scouts from island nation Sri Lanka also participated in this event including scouts from Trinity College Kandy namely R.Tammita,Sanjaya Marambe,Rohan Jayarathne, Yohan Fernando.